 “You want your physical and social surroundings to change,” says Robert Epstein, head research psychologist at the American Institute for Behavioral Research and Technology.
 “If it’s the same old stuff on the walls and your desk — and the same people you’re talking to — that’s not necessarily good for creativity.”

-If you opt for a coffee shop, a beach front, or a library instead of a home station, then that is good.
+If you opt for a coffee shop, a beachfront, or a library instead of a home station, then that is good.
 The point is to experiment and find out what works best given your skills and preferences.
 Some people need the constant hum of conversation that a coffee shop gives.
 Others need absolute silence from a place at home or at a library.
 But you could switch from mornings to evenings or from the outdoors to the indoors and so on.

 4. Find the new to make the new

 New ideas can come from new activities and observations away from our comfort zones.
 Do you spend a lot of time indoors?
-If so, take some time to go outside and explore nature, look at the flora and fauna.
+If so, take some time to go outside and explore nature, and look at the flora and fauna.
 You can check out other surrounding areas to see the wildlife and gain new insights into other species.
-Why not go to new events, dances, wine-tasting, food conferences, science and technology symposiums?
+Why not go to new events, dances, wine-tasting, food conferences, and science and technology symposiums?

 “New ideas come from interconnections among old ideas,” says Epstein, who employs an exercise titled “the experts game” to demonstrate this.
-In the exercise a few people in a group with knowledge of a vague topic give 5 minute lectures.
+In the exercise, a few people in a group with knowledge of a vague topic give 5-minute lectures.
 After learning about certain topics, such as the history of watches, everyone conjures up at least three ideas for new products or services.

 These can stimulate new observations about the world around you.
 These new observations can then sit in the back of your mind until that prime time to incorporate them into creative productions.